 top of page

-Beautiful and exotic
+The beautiful and exotic

-An exotic and culturally explosive encounter between Africa, India and the warm ocean.
+Across the islands of Mauritius, Rodrigues and La Réunion, demonstrating an exotic and culturally explosive encounter between Africa, India and the warm ocean.

 When not traveling overland, we’ve gotten used to spending time in airports; then why not also spend time gazing into flight departure screens to unravel where you could potentially go, and how different regions are connected by air transport?

 On our first trips to India there was one far-flung destination, which always seemed to be directly connected to the major Indian hubs, Delhi, Mumbai, Chennai, and so on: the island of Mauritius.
+The largest island in the Mascarene Archipelago, also comprising Rodrigues and La Réunion.
+All three islands are remotely positioned off the Southern part of Africa, but more connected in many other aspects to the Indian “motherland” and France, respectively.

 Mauritius is a beautiful island cast is vivid natural colors.
 Picture-perfect beaches and coral reefs virtually surround the small-sized island, and it has a varied interior topography made of small mountains spread in between the pastoral landscapes of crops and small villages.
 Our travels in Mauritius essentially covered the entire island, from the swanky South coast, over the diving and sailing mecca of the East, to the more rural and relaxed North.
 It was a real treat and overall a great stay for slow beach days, easy traveling, and many different water activities.